Takamatsu: History

 The area of Takamatsu was part of ancient Sanuki Province.
 During the Heian and Kamakura period, as the closest port to Honshu from Shikoku island, the area was a transportation center and gateway for pilgrims to the Kotohira Shrine.
-During the Sengoku period, Ikoma Chikamasa suit the first Takamatsu Castle in 1588.
+During the Sengoku period, Ikoma Chikamasa built the first Takamatsu Castle in 1588.
 In 1642, Matsudaira Yorishige, the son of Tokugawa Yorifusa of Mito Domain and grandson of Tokugawa Ieyasu, was awarded the 120,000 koku Takamatsu Domain, which his descendants would continue to rule until the Meiji restoration.

 Following the Meiji restoration, the city of Takamatsu was created with the establishment of the modern municipalities system on February 15, 1890.
 The castle tower formerly used as the symbol of the city was destroyed during the Meiji period.
 The city borders expanded in several iterations by the annexation on neighboring villages and towns.
 During World War II, Takamatsu was selected as a target by the United States' XXI Bomber Command because the city was an important focal point of Shikoku's rail and road transit systems, and containing some industry vital to supporting the war effort.
 On July 3, 1945, at 6:40 pm (JST) 128 B-29 Superfortress bombers dropped over 800 tons of incendiary bombs on Takamatsu, destroying 78% of the built-up areas of the city and killing 1359 people.

 The city quickly recovered after the war, and its borders continued to expand.
 On April 1, 1999, it was designated a core city with increased local autonomy.

 On September 26, 2005, the town of Shionoe (from Kagawa District) was merged into Takamatsu.
 On January 10, 2006, Takamatsu absorbed the following towns: Aji and Mure (from Kita District), Kagawa and Kōnan (from Kagawa District), and Kokubunji (from Ayauta District).